About the Procedure

 Endoscopic versus external DCR

-In endoscopic DCR, the surgeon works through the nostril using an endoscope to create the new drainage opening from inside the nose, with no external incision or skin scar.
+In endoscopic DCR, the surgeon works through the nostril using an endoscope to create the new drainage opening from inside the nose, an approach that generally avoids an external incision or skin scar.
 In external DCR, a small incision is made near the side of the nose to reach the tear sac.

 Both approaches aim to create a durable opening between the tear sac and the nose.
 The choice depends on the cause and location of the blockage, prior surgery, and individual anatomy, and is discussed before the procedure.